ericminikel/multideck/README.md

 The master files for the card designs are in the [svg](/svg/) folder.
 These are vector graphics you can manipulate with [Inkscape](https://inkscape.org/en/).
 If you're printing through MakePlayingCards.com, as we did, you need to add 2.5 mm margins to these and then convert to raster; the [pad-margins-and-convert-to-png.sh](/src/pad-margins-and-convert-to-png.sh) script can do both, in two clumsy steps, using the Inkscape command line interface.

+## Credits

+Thanks to Adam Bliss for designing this ingenious deck.
+Any contributions I've made are marginal.